googleads/admob-inline-ads-in-flutter/README.md

 ## Getting started

-Check out the `master` branch of this repository and follow the steps on [Adding AdMob Banner and Native inline ads to a Flutter app codelab](https://codelabs.developers.google.com/codelabs/admob-inline-ads-in-flutter) to get started.
+Check out the `main` branch of this repository and follow the steps on [Adding AdMob Banner and Native inline ads to a Flutter app codelab](https://codelabs.developers.google.com/codelabs/admob-inline-ads-in-flutter) to get started.

 ## License
 ```